Medical Records Manager Career Guide

 Medical records managers benefit from several certifications, which are often required by hospitals and other medical centers before employment can begin.
 These certifications include:

-These and other certifications qualify medical records managers to maintain and protect the personal health records of all medical patients.
+These and other certifications qualify record managers to maintain and protect the personal medical records of all patients.